 Environmental conditions can induce fungal diseases such as black spot or botrytis.
 Serious outbreaks are not common.
 Some plants seem to be more susceptible than others.
 Cultural practices, such as removing old foliage early in the annual growth cycle, are the easiest method of control.

-Growing Hellebores in pots
+How to Grow Hellebores in pots

 Hellebores are not ideally suited to long term residence in pots.
 However they can be grown successfully in pots if a few principles are kept in mind.
 H. x hybridus have a large vigorous root system and will rapidly outgrow smaller pots.